Veluga/Thalia-Backtesting-Tool/technical_report/Initial_Project_Plan.md

 ## Schedule

-As this term we had a chance to set up the working environment and measure the velocity of development, we can make a prediction of the schedule.
-During the second semester, we will have a total of 11 weeks for developing the product.
-As we are following the Agile approach, we have divided the time available into weeklong sprints.
-Each one of which will include the development of some or multiple features, as well as testing and deployment.
-Thus, at the end of each week, we aim to have a fully functional product.
-The scope for each sprint is defined as follows:
+Longterm planning is just as important in Agile development as in alternative planning procedures .[[https://www.atlassian.com/agile/product-management/roadmaps](https://www.atlassian.com/agile/product-management/roadmaps)] As this term we had a chance to set up the working environment and measure the velocity of development, we can make a prediction of the schedule.
+During the second semester, we will have a total of 12 weeks for developing the product.
+As we are following the Agile approach,  we have divided the schedule according to milestones.

+Each one of these periods will include the development of some or multiple features, as well as testing and deployment.
+Thus, at each milestone, we aim to have a fully functional product.
+The scope for each is defined as follows:

-- Week 1 - Preparing work environment
+- Week 4 - Closed Beta:

-- Week 2 - Key metrics
+  - Key metrics

+  - Integration of historical datasets

-- Week 3 - Additional benchmarks
+  - Additional benchmarks

-- Week 4 - Integration of historical datasets
+- Week 8 - Open Release:

-- Week 5 - Creating user accounts
+  - Creating user accounts

-- Week 6 - Integration of live data APIs
+  - Integration of live data APIs

-- Week 7 - Exporting portfolio
-- Week 8 - Contribution and Rebalancing
+  - Contribution and Rebalancing

-- Week 9 to 11 - Optional Features
+- Week 12 - Launch:

-The following gantt chart is of this schedule:
+  - Exporting portfolio

+  - Additional Features

+As previously stated, we aim at including a number of additional features in order to better distinguish our product.
+The ffollowing is a product roadmap based on this schedule: